anhinga/2019-python-drafts/with-javascript-clients/html-javascript-client/README.md

-# Snippets from a Javascript Websocket client tutorial and their light modifications:
+## Snippets from a Javascript Websocket client tutorial (and light modifications of those snippets):

 https://www.pegaxchange.com/2018/03/23/websocket-client/